 - 7.1.9.1 Employees shall be included in the HCP medical surveillance program and receive periodic audiometric examinations if they are occupationally-exposed to noise levels exceeding the NASA action level or NASA allowable limit (see paragraph 7.1.5 above).
 Medical surveillance and audiometric testing shall meet requirements described in NPR 1800.1, Chapter 4.
 There are three types of audiometric exams: - a.
 Baseline exam.
 Within 30 days of initial exposure to hazardous noise, noise-exposed employees should receive a baseline medical examination.
 Results of subsequent hearing tests will be compared to the results of this baseline hearing test. - (1) The exam shall include a hearing test (preceded by at least 14 hours without high noise exposures), a medical examination to determine any pre-existing ear problems, and a noise exposure history to document past noise exposures. - (2) Occupational health personnel will review the baseline hearing test results and may recommend a referral to an audiologist or a physician for further evaluation. - (3) The employee and his or her supervisor shall receive a written notification of any hearing condition that may impair the employee's ability to safely hear commands or signals on the job. - (4) If a contract is awarded to a new contractor and an employee of the former employer occupies the same work role position and the current baseline audiogram is considered to be valid, that audiometric baseline will continue to be used for comparison with results of annual audiometric tests. - b.
 Annual exam.
 Noise-exposed employees shall, at least every 12 months, receive an audiometric exam to include: - (1) An update to their exposure and medical history. - (2) A hearing test.
-(Unlike the baseline test, no special provisions are needed for avoiding noise prior to annual hearing tests). - (3) A comparison of the annual exam's audiogram to the baseline audiogram to determine if the audiogram is valid and if an STS has occurred.
-If a decline in hearing threshold relative to the baseline audiogram of an average of 10 dB or more at 2000, 3000, and 4000 Hz is seen in either ear, additional testing is required.
-Allowances may be made for a change in hearing level due to the contributions of aging, using procedures described in Appendix F of 29 CFR 1910.95. - (4) A retest is recommended within 30 days after identifying an STS to confirm if the STS is permanent or temporary.
-If it is not done within 30 days, the STS will be considered to be confirmed permanent by default.
-You should not be exposed to hazardous noise for at least 14 hours prior to the retest. - c.
-Final (termination) exam.
-Employees who have participated in the HCP medical surveillance program shall receive a final audiometric exam before ending employment, transfer to duties not involving noise exposures, transfer to another installation, or retirement.
-If an annual audiogram has been completed within 6 months of the termination, transfer, or retirement date, those results may be used.
+(Unlike the baseline test, no special provisions are needed for avoiding noise prior to annual hearing tests).

-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

-Page Number Page 7.1-6 of 6
+Page Number Page 7.1-5 of 6